corani/cubit/README.md

 1. Clone the repository.
 2. Run `go mod tidy` to install dependencies.
-3. Use `go run ./cmd/c33 -run` to compile and run the example file.
+3. Use `go run ./cmd/cubit -run` to compile and run the example file.
+4. Use `./test.sh` to run the unit tests and example programs.

 ---